sandstorm/serious-game-legacy/README.md

 the [package repository](https://github.com/sitegeist/Sitegeist.LostInTranslation) to check what you need to configure.

 DeepL is used for the translation, therefore you need to have an api key for it.
 For local development put the key in `.env`.
-For staging/production use e.g. gitlab variables or set the environment variable on the server.
+For staging/production set the environment variable on the server, e.g. via rancher secret.

 [//]: # (KICKSTART_INFO_SECTION__START)